-To preserve an elder’s role in these gatherings and lighten their responsibilities, other family members and guests can offer to bring something to the celebration, or, better yet, join Grandma or Mom as she does what she can to prepare for the upcoming holiday.
+To preserve an elder’s role in these gatherings and lighten their responsibilities, other family members and guests can offer to bring something to the celebration, or, better yet, join Grandma or Mom as she does what she can to prepare for the upcoming festivities.

-Encouraging a Senior’s Hobbies and Independence
+Encouraging a Senior’s Hobbies and Self-Reliance

 Help your loved one when they need it.
 Gently remind them of the next step when they lose their place, and use humor to smooth over any mistakes or hiccups.
 Some levity can soften any embarrassment or confusion they may feel.

 The Aging Process: A Rose Is Always a Rose

 When speaking to groups, I often compare aging to the life cycle of a rose.
-It begins with the fresh new bud, which opens in full bloom and then gradually loses petals.
+It begins with a fresh new bud, which opens in full bloom and then gradually loses petals.
 Throughout this entire process, the rose is still a rose.
 It has given joy to people who’ve come in contact with it, and even when there is nothing left but a dried nub, that rose existed and will continue to exist in others’ memories.
 The rose left a legacy of some sort, whether it was part of a wedding bouquet, a Valentine’s Day gift or a cherished garden.